Hampton Court Castle: Successive owners

 It was owned by the noble Coningsby family from 1510 until 1781, when it was inherited by George Capel, Viscount Malden, son of the 4th Earl of Essex.
 The 4th Earl's first wife was Frances Hanbury Williams, the daughter of Charles Hanbury Williams of Coldbroke and granddaughter of Thomas Coningsby, 1st Earl Coningsby.
 The 5th Earl changed his name to Capel-Coningsby and remodelled the building to the designs of the architect James Wyatt.

 Historic England reports that the castle was "altered early C18 by Colen Campbell for Lord Coningsby and remodelled and restored in the early C19 by Sir Jeffrey Wyatville for Richard Arkwright".

 In 1810 the estate was purchased by John Arkwright, the grandson of the inventor and industrialist Richard Arkwright.

 Some of the original oak panelling was taken probably during the 17th century to Wickton Court, a grand house near Leominster and remains a feature of its living room.

 The house was remodelled in the 1830s and 1840s to restore a castle-like layout, exterior and decoration, reversing earlier attempts to make it appear more regular and domestic.

 It was sold by John Stanhope Arkwright in 1910 followed by a gradual succession of conveyances.
 Between 1924 and 1972 it was the seat of Viscount Hereford and was bought by American businessman Robert Van Kampen in 1994.
 He died in 1999.
 The formal gardens were opened with a celebration by the family in the year 2000, where the Indiana Wesleyan University Chorale was featured as a sacred choir and some members as a small madrigal choir.
 Hampton Court Castle and grounds were sold by the Van Kampen family in 2006.

 In January 2016, the house was for sale at the price of £12M, having been advertised for sale for more than a year at prices of up to £16M.
 It was described as part of a 935 acre property with 26 bedrooms and 25 bathrooms.
 It also includes a conservatory designed by Joseph Paxton.

-As of 2024, whilst the castle is in use as a wedding venue, it is also still open to the public on selected days.
-The gardens are still open to the public every day throughout the season.
+As of 2025, the castle is now solely used as a wedding venue.
+The gardens (Hampton Gardens) are still open to the public every day throughout the season.